Sanctuary

 The exhibition features 16 artists of diverse backgrounds facing complexities of our times, including:

-— Deprivation of rights: Heather Dewey-Hagborg’s comic-book detailing the story of the Pentagon whistleblower Chelsea Manning; Jared Owens’ stamp-and-soil paintings of prison yards; Spandita Malik’s photos of survivors of sexual violence in rural India, embroidered by the victims; The Photobridge Project’s documentation of NGOs in zones of wars and environmental disasters.
+— Deprivation of rights: Heather Dewey-Hagborg’s comic-book detailing the story of the Pentagon whistleblower Chelsea Manning; Jared Owens’ stamp-and-soil paintings of prison yards; Spandita Malik’s photos of survivors of sexual violence in rural India, embroidered by the victims;

-— Living between worlds: Alibaba Awrang’s calligraphy made on the U.S. military base in Qatar where his family escaped just as the Taliban conquered Afghanistan; Lewinale Havette’s depictions of grieving refugees from the civil war in Liberia; Lesia Khomenko’s painting of blurry footage from a Kamikaze drone approaching a soldier hiding in the trees; Jerome Lagarrigue’s scenes of Parisian street protests; Aura Satz’s lenticular closeups of a bullet entering and exiting a surface, forcing the viewer to walk “between the bullet and the hole”.
+— Living between worlds: Alibaba Awrang’s calligraphy made on the U.S. military base in Qatar where his family escaped just as the Taliban conquered Afghanistan; Lesia Khomenko’s painting of blurry footage from a Kamikaze drone approaching a soldier hiding in the trees; Jerome Lagarrigue’s scenes of Parisian street protests; Aura Satz’s lenticular closeups of a bullet entering and exiting a surface, forcing the viewer to walk “between the bullet and the hole”.

-— Hope charged with precarity: Alexa Kumiko Hatanaka’s and Dindga McCannon’s hand-sewn tapestries enveloping protagonists in the comfort of ancestral materials; Helena Kozuchowicz’s silhouettes longing for respite and connection; Will Maxen’s subtly shifting color fields linking emotions and memories; Samita Sinha’s meditative vocals resonating through the gallery’s 8-channel sound system; and Cynthia Alberto’s handwoven “Sanctuary” on the gallery’s facade.
+— Hope charged with precarity: Alexa Kumiko Hatanaka’s and Dindga McCannon’s hand-sewn tapestries enveloping protagonists in the comfort of ancestral materials; Lewinale Havette’s depictions of femininity, sensuality and spaces where women can safely convene; Helena Kozuchowicz’s silhouette longing for respite and connection; Fidelis Joseph’s and Will Maxen’s shifting color fields linking emotions and memories; Samita Sinha’s meditative vocals resonating through the gallery’s 8-channel sound system; and Cynthia Alberto’s handwoven “Sanctuary” on the gallery’s facade.

 Exhibition Programming